top of page

 • Mar 30, 2024

-In his book, The Mechanics of Sprinting and Hurdling, the late Ralph Mann said he considers the first three steps to be the start because, "the magnitude of the change in Horizontal Velocity generated during block clearance and the first two steps of the Sprint race is radically different than any other portion of the race."
+In his book, The Mechanics of Sprinting and Hurdling, the late Ralph Mann said he considers the first three steps to be the start because, "the magnitude of the change in Horizontal Velocity generated during block clearance and the next two steps of the Sprint race is radically different than any other portion of the race."
 Meaning that the athlete goes from being basically stationary, to moving really fast.
-I like to refer to these three steps as "getting out".
-More specifically, I believe steps two and three both help the athlete to "get out" as well as blend into the "driving" portion of the race.
-It is very important for coaches to recognize how the limiting factors I articulated on the home page impact the first three steps, as collapsing of joints, deficiencies in flexibility, power, etc..., can be evident from the very first step!
+I like to refer to these three steps as "getting out" and blending into the drive phase.
+I also believe that there is a rhythm associated with successfully executing the first three steps.

 Some Fundamental Aspects

 Ralph Mann, very importantly notes, that the amount of vertical and horizontal forces produced during these first three steps is virtually the same.
 It may surprise many to hear about the importance of vertical forces being applied to the ground at the start, because this may seem to imply the "popping up" during the start that we know is not what we want our sprinters to do.
-This video does a good job of showing how horizontal and vertical ground forces combine to take a runner from a starting position toward an upright running position while moving up the track.
-In his book, Mann thoroughly illustrates and explains how vertical force is required to both, "control rotation" and to deal with "gravity", during the start.
+This slow-motion video does a good job of showing how horizontal and vertical ground forces combine to take a runner from a starting position toward an upright running position while moving up the track.
+Sprinting does not occur in slow motion, however; and the athlete needs to learn to explosively coordinate movements, body positions, and force applications to generate an impulse that reflects the forces that Mann described.
+In his book, Mann thoroughly illustrates and explains how vertical force is required to both, "control rotation" and to deal with "gravity", during the start (important aspect).

 High Post Position

-Although the front leg contributes the most to the push off into the first step, the rear foot/leg should also contribute as both feet should simultaneously be pushing together for a brief period (double leg drive) as the body moves up the track.
-Reading further, you will see my explanation of how the quick side of the body (side of the rear leg) and the power side (side of the front leg) coordinate during the execution of the push off from the different starting positions.
+From the starting position, although the front leg contributes the most to the push off into the first step, the rear foot/leg should also contribute as both feet should simultaneously be pushing together for a brief period (double leg drive) as the body moves up the track.

 As the front leg continues pushing, in coordination with vigorous arm action, the rear leg should continue to explosively flex into the high knee position that you see above.
 If sufficient hip joint mobility is present, and the body is properly launched into the race, there should be a large split at the knees as the athlete moves up the track (also seen above).
 Some may refer to this split as the "thighs being separated".
-Establishing and maintaining this split/separation during acceleration is fundamental to good sprinting and is part of good front side mechanics.
-This aspect is also evident in this short video.
+Establishing and maintaining this split/separation during acceleration is fundamental to good sprinting and is part of good front side mechanics, and general movement up the track.
+Dan Pfaff explains in this video how the hips and shoulders coordinate (oscillation and undulation).
+Dan demonstrated while in the upright position, but this short video shows how it looks during the first step from the blocks (block clearance).
+Executing this explosively and through a sufficient range of motion can be challenging, especially out of starting blocks, but the aim of this entire website is to help facilitate execution of an effective first three steps and building upon that for a successful race.

 In Addition